The pneumococcal vaccine protects against serious and potentially fatal pneumococcal infections. It's also known as the

 People aged 65 and over only need a single pneumococcal vaccination.
 This vaccine is not given annually like the flu jab.

 People with a long-term health condition may need just a single one-off pneumococcal vaccination or vaccination every 5 years, depending on their underlying health problem.

 The different types of pneumococcal vaccine

 The type of pneumococcal vaccine you're given depends on your age and health.
 There are 2 types.

-Pneumococcal conjugate vaccine (PCV) is used to vaccinate children under 2 years old as part of the NHS childhood vaccination programme.
+Pneumococcal conjugate vaccine (PCV) is used to vaccinate children under 2 years old as part of the NHS vaccination schedule.
 It's known by the brand name Prevenar 13.

 Pneumococcal polysaccharide vaccine (PPV) is given to people aged 65 and over and people at high risk because they have long-term health conditions.